As we age, health issues often creep up that threaten to tarnish our golden years. Treating some of these diseases and conditions can be expensive.

 Shingles is a painful, blistering rash.
 And complications related to shingles — from the blisters to an ongoing type of pain called post-herpetic neuralgia, or PHN, which can last for months or years after the rash is gone — can take a toll on your wallet.

 How to cut costs.
 Fortunately, there is an easy and affordable fix for shingles: vaccination.
-As we reported last year, a new vaccine is more than 90 percent effective in preventing shingles in folks age 50 and older.
+As we have reported a new vaccine is more than 90% effective in preventing shingles in folks age 50 and older.
 For more information, check out “CDC Urges Everyone 50 and Older to Get New Vaccine.”

 How do you cut health care costs?
 Share your tips in comments below or on our Facebook page.